 Done better than you expected?
 Well done!
 If you’ve exceeded your offer, you can look at Adjustment to “trade up” to a university course with higher entry requirements.
 Research the university you might want to adjust to and give them a call to talk about it.
 However, confirm your new university in Ucas Track only if you’re 100 per cent sure, because once you do your original firm offer is automatically cancelled.

-Hannah Morrish answers 10 key questions about Results Day
+Hannah Morrish answers 10 key questions about A-level results day

 Don’t panic if you miss your offer.
 Life doesn’t always go according to plan, and that’s what Clearing is for.
 Approach results day with an open mind, and if you end up in clearing, be prepared to consider universities that you might not have thought about previously.

 If you’re feeling anxious about the possibility of going through clearing, don’t be.
-It is an increasingly popular route to university – one in 10 students went to university via clearing last year.
+It is an increasingly popular route to university.
 Clearing is a completely legitimate way to get on to a great course at top universities, and you shouldn’t feel like a failure for using the system.

 Do your research